IllusionMan1212/android-native-example-odin/README.md

 Then set `APK` variable to the desired apk package name.
 Use Android SDK to install build-tools and platform SDK.

 Now you can use `build.sh` to build and install the app, and `launch.sh` to run the application:

+# License
+The code is licensed under the Unlicense license.
+I do not own the app icon (Odin logo).
+All copyright is owned by [GingerBill](https://github.com/gingerbill)